 When you’re studying, it’s easy to forget that people actually read for fun.
 Maybe you used to love a good novel but now all you do is read for your course, or maybe you’ve never seen the appeal.
-Either way right now, when it’s more important than ever to find things we enjoy and take regular breaks, a good book could be your saviour.
+Either way, it’s important to find things we enjoy and take regular breaks, and a good book could be your saviour.
 Lose yourself in a mystery in a faraway land or read your favourite celebrity’s autobiography – whatever you fancy, you might be surprised how much it really does give you a break.

 1. Find books that you enjoy